oh-lang/oh/wishlist.md

     X // 8
 ```

+There are two ways to get around this; one is [hiding variables](#hiding-variables).
-The way to get around this is to use a namespace for one or both conflicts.
+In the above example, the best way is to use a namespace for one or both conflicts.
 Namespaces look like `Variable_case` annotations with a field name, e.g.,
 `@My_namespace My_variable_name`, where `My_namespace` is some unrestricted
 name.
 You normally use these in function arguments, but they can
 annotate any variable that you're declaring.
 Any future references to the
-variable require using the namespace as well.
+variable just use the namespace `My_namespace`.
 It is recommended to namespace
 the "outer" variable so you don't accidentally use it in the inner scope.

 ```